jmvogt/EverQuest.GuildBot/readme.md

 ## Limitations
 - In order to interact with the game, this bot will force the EQ window to the foreground.
 The bot will only do this if there hasn't been input from your mouse/keyboard for a while, however, you will want to avoid any mouse/keyboard input while it is interacting with the EQ window.
 If possible, this will be updated in the future to communicate as a background process.
 - For granular guild tracking functionality such as determining who has logged in vs who has logged off, this bot will need to be ran indefinitely.
-However, the bot could be enabled ocassionally to perform a quick analysis of who has joined and left the guild since the last execution.
+However, the bot could be enabled occasionally to perform a quick analysis of who has joined and left the guild since the last execution.
+- Logging must be enabled in-game while the bot is running.

 ## Installation (Windows)

 1. Install Python3.7+
-1. (If using Powershell) Run the below command in Powershell as Adminsitrator to allow for execution of Python modules:
+2. (If using Powershell) Run the below command in Powershell as Adminsitrator to allow for execution of Python modules:
 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned
 ```
-1. Clone down the repository locally
+3. Clone down the repository locally
-1. From within a terminal (Powershell, bash, etc), navigate to the cloned repository
+4. From within a terminal (Powershell, bash, etc), navigate to the cloned repository
-1. Create and activate a new virtual environment
+5. Create and activate a new virtual environment
 ```powershell
 python -m venv .venv
 .\.venv\Scripts\activate
 ```
-1. Install dependencies
+6. Install dependencies
 ```powershell
 pip install -r requirements.txt
 ```